Internships get canceled or go virtual because of pandemic

 Global consulting firm EY said more than half of its 15,000 internships this year will be in virtual formats.
 Interns will be assigned a “peer counsellor,” someone who joined the company in the past two years, as well as a more senior “reporting counsellor” who will both regularly check in on them, said Trent Henry, EY’s global-vice chair of talent.

+At the Associated Press, some internships will either likely be done remotely, some deferred until next year and others have been cancelled.

-One benefit of a traditional internship — networking — is harder to do virtually but companies are trying to make up for that.
+One benefit of a traditional internship — networking — is harder to do virtually but companies are trying to help.
 Amazon is providing mentoring and weekly “fireside” chats via remote video conferencing.

 U.S. air conditioner maker Lennox's 54 summer interns can join lunchtime talks with senior executives by video conference.
 The company still wants to treat them to a good lunch so it's considering sending them gift cards to buy food, said recruiter Lexie Williams.

-Note: This story has been updated to correct the name of Bidstrup’s school to Copenhagen Business School instead of Copenhagen University.